Asylum2032/foresightinteractive/pages/factors/factor_automation_databases.md

 Fully automated asylum processes that involve no human intervention
 * AI-based admin systems allow making quick decisions on asylum applications thus solving the problem of backlog and allowing more people to get international protection
 * No human intervention needed in the processing of asylum claims
-* Persistent gaps in ability to conduct audits or performance reviews of AI/ML systems due to limited knowledge of decision-making algorithms.
+* Persistent gaps in ability to conduct audits or performance reviews of AI/ML systems due to limited knowledge of decision-making algorithms